BBC Micro expansion unit: Z80 second processor

-32016 Second Processor
+32016 second processor

 Originally referred to as the Gluon, a National Semiconductor 32016 second processor solution was apparently planned for the BBC Micro and for other 8-bit microcomputers, with the BBC Micro version employing the Tube interface and offering a quarter of a megabyte of RAM, whereas the "Universal Gluon" would be connected to a microcomputer acting as a terminal using a serial or parallel interface, offer up to 1 MB of RAM, up to 5 MB of hard disk storage, and either a minimal operating system or Unix.
 Subsequent news of the second processor indicated the renaming of the product, dropping the Gluon name, the use of Acorn's own Panos operating system instead of Xenix, with availability in 1985.

 The product that was eventually delivered is a sophisticated second processor expansion sometimes branded as "Acorn Cambridge Co-Processor" with an Acorn logo, and sometimes as "BBC Microcomputer System 32016 Second Processor" along with the BBC Micro's owl logo.
 The device uses the 32016 CPU and 32081 FPU running at 6 MHz.
 It runs the non-graphical Panos operating system.
 Various programming languages are available including C, FORTRAN, Lisp, and Pascal, in addition to a version of BBC BASIC.
 Initially offered as the 32016 Second Processor with 256 KB of RAM, the expansion was subsequently delivered as the Cambridge Co-Processor with 512 KB or 1 MB of RAM as standard.

 The 32016 second processor is also present as part of the Acorn Cambridge Workstation using an 8 MHz CPU and 4 MB of RAM, sold as part of the Acorn Business Computer line.
 Originally, Acorn had apparently sought to use CPUs rated for 10 MHz, but seemed to have settled for available parts as the different products were introduced.
 The second processor board was also able to use 64-kilobit or 256-kilobit RAM devices, thus allowing the earlier 256 KB specification to be upgraded to 1 MB as the higher-density devices became available and affordable.

-Universal Second Processor Unit
+Universal second processor unit

 The Universal Second Processor Unit was an adapter for BBC Master internal co-processor boards, to allow them to be used as external co-processors.
 It comprised a power supply, interface logic and a connector that matched the internal co-processor connector built into the BBC Master main board.
 This allowed the BBC B and B+ to use the Turbo board (4 MHz 65C102 with 64 KB of RAM) and the Master 512 board (10 MHz 80186 with 512 KB of RAM), by fitting them into this expansion unit.
 It also allowed the BBC Master to have two internal co-processor boards connected, only one of which could be enabled through software.
 Watford Electronics sold a similar solution called the Co-Pro Adaptor.